joejag/aws_exam_notes/ec2.md

 ## EBS Volumes and Snapshots

 - EBS volume will be made in the same AZ as the EC2 instance.
 Otherwise you'd get huge lag
-- When you terminate an EC2 instance is remove the EBS volume on termination
+- When you terminate an EC2 instance it removes the EBS volume on termination
 - You can modify disk allocations, but you need to perform a cmd line to use it
 - The root partition has a snapshot as it comes from the AMI - it can also be resized on the fly
 - you cannot decrease volume size